PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ```

 Since 2017, these macros started being [replaced](https://lists.opensuse.org/opensuse-factory/2017-06/msg00898.html) with file triggers, which is a new feature of RPM 4.13.
-See File triggers section for more info.
+See [File triggers](#file-triggers) section for more info.

 ### %make_jobs

-The %make_jobs macro was initially used in cmake packaging, but was later adopted in a number of other packages, confusingly sometimes with a slightly different definition.
+The `%make_jobs` macro was initially used in `cmake` packaging, but was later adopted in a number of other packages, confusingly sometimes with a slightly different definition.
 To make matters more confusing it also ended up being more complex than the expected `/usr/bin/make -jX`.
-Because of this and to bring the macro more inline with other macros such as meson's, %make_jobs has been replaced with %cmake_build when using cmake and %make_build for all other usages.
+Because of this and to bring the macro more inline with other macros such as meson's, `%make_jobs` has been replaced with `%cmake_build` when using `cmake` and `%make_build` for all other usages.

 In the past, you called: `%cmake`, `%make_jobs,` and `%cmake_install.`

-Now it’s more coherent and you call:  %cmake, %cmake_build and %cmake_install when using cmake and just replace %make_jobs with %make_build in other cases
+Now it’s more coherent and you call:  `%cmake`, `%cmake_build` and `%cmake_install` when using cmake and just replace `%make_jobs` with `%make_build` in other cases.

 For completeness, we will add that the naming is also nicely aligned with the meson and automake macros, that are:

+`%meson`, `%meson_build` and `%meson_install`

-%meson, %meson_build and %meson_install. or
+ or

-%configure, %make_build and %make_install.
+`%configure`, `%make_build` and `%make_install`.

-The %make_jobs macro is still provided by KDE Framework kf5-filesystem package and is used by about 250 Factory packages, but it's use is being phased out.
+The `%make_jobs` macro is still provided by KDE Framework `kf5-filesystem` package and is used by about 250 Factory packages, but it's use is being phased out.

 # Tags